 Logos- using logical reasoning to appeal to the intellect

 I believe RTT is a powerful tool that can be used for team coaching.
-By considering all three triangle elements, we can craft credible and compelling arguments.
+We can craft credible and compelling arguments by considering all three triangle elements.

 Pathos is all about appealing to the emotions of the audience.
 The more emotional appeal an argument has, the more likely it is to persuade.
-Pathos can be effective in positive and negative ways, depending on the desired outcome.
+Pathos can be effective, positively and negatively, depending on the desired outcome.
 For example, positive emotions like hope or happiness can inspire people to take action.
 In contrast, negative emotions like fear or anger can be used to motivate people to avoid certain risks.

 Logos is all about using logic and reasoning to appeal to the audience’s intellect.
 A well-reasoned argument is more likely to be persuasive than based on emotion or personal appeal alone.
 Logical arguments often make use of data or evidence to support their claims.